ozluna/EcoShop/Testing.md

 ### Conclusion
 * Email Address Confirmation email contains site_name and site_domain and they returned the default value 'example.com'.
-* Delivery information is updated as expected after alternation in My Account page.
+* Delivery information is updated as expected after alternation in My Profile page.
-* Order History Page renders as expected accessing from My Account page.
+* Order History Page renders as expected accessing from My Profile page.

 ## Admin Product Management
 ---